 All the Company's shares are held in dematerialised form, except for 86 shares that were in physical form as on March 31, 2024.
 As per Regulation 40 of the SEBI Listing Regulations, as amended, securities of listed companies can only be transferred in demat form with effect from April 1, 2019, except in case of request for transmission or transposition of securities.
 The Stakeholders Relationship & ESG Committee is authorised to approve the cases for transmission or transposition of shares in the physical form, if any are received according to the time limits and procedure specified in Regulation 40 of SEBI Listing Regulations, 2015.
-No requests for transmission or transposition of shares in physical form were received during the year.
-There are no shares in the Demat suspense account and unclaimed suspense account as of March 31, 2024.
+No requests for transmission or transposition of shares in the Demat suspense account and unclaimed suspense account as of March 31, 2024.